NotNorom/discord-banner-bot/README.md

 - minimum: 15
 - maximum: 2880 (48h)

+_Command can only be run by users with `Manage Server` permission._

 ### /stop
 `/stop`
 Stop automatic banner changing.

+_Command can only be run by users with `Manage Server` permission.*_

 ### /album
 `/album`
 Shows the album link you are using.
 In case you forgot :D

+_Command can only be run by users with `Manage Server` permission._

+### /current
+`/current`
+Give you a link to the currently displayed banner.

+_Command can only be run by anyone._

 ### /notification_channel (Does not work yet)
 `/notification_channel [CHANNEL]`
 When I want to send news or the bot needs to send error messages in your server, this channel will be used.

+_Command can only be run by users with `Manage Server` permission._

 ### /servers
 `/servers`
 Displays in how many servers this bot is currently in.
 It really is just a vanity command.
+If run by the bot owners will display private servers as well.

+_Command can only be run by anyone._

 ### /help
 `/help <COMMAND>`
 Display a help message.
 If COMMAND is provided, display help about that command.

+_Command can only be run by anyone._

+### /start_for_guild
+`/start_for_guild [GUILD_ID] [ALBUM] <INTERVAL>`
+Same as `/start` but a server can be specified.
+This allows to start the bot for servers without the user being in the server.
+This is just for bot owners and intended for debugging purposes.

+_Command can only be run by bot owners._

 ## Bot information & permissions